conda-forge/cfep/cfep-19.md

  - Any pinning epochs files will be duplicated in the pinnings repo, installed into the miniconda/miniforge in the same way as the usual pinnings file, and given a descriptive name.
  - Core can at it discretion copy keys from the latest pinnings file to a PE epoch in order to eliminate unnecessary rebuilds.
-Examples of these keys could include forward compatible pins (i.e., corresponding to constraints like `>=9`), things like `docker_image`, and big deprecations like a version of `python` or `numpy`.
+Examples of these keys could include, but are not limited to, forward-compatible pins (i.e., corresponding to constraints like `>=9`), things like `docker_image`, and big deprecations like a version of `python` or `numpy`.
  - If instructed via an opt-in setting in the `conda-forge.yml`, `conda-smithy` will generate builds of a given package against both the bleeding edge pinning file and the pinning epoch file(s).
 Migration YAML files